B.A.P (South Korean band): 2017–2019: Rose, Blue, Ego and departure from TS Entertainment

 In March 2017, B.A.P released their sixth single album, Rose.
 Yongguk returned from his four-month hiatus to join the rest of the group for promotions.
 The lead track, "Wake Me Up", was recognized by Billboard's Jeff Benjamin as the group's "most personal and accomplished single yet".
 The EP focused on social issues, with the "Wake Me Up" music video addressing mental health issues, whilst the first track "Dystopia" directly attacked the idea of living in any so-called utopias, disregarding them all as illusions.

 On June 28, 2017, the group's second Japanese studio album, Unlimited, was released.

 On September 5, 2017, B.A.P released their seventh single album, Blue, with "Honeymoon" serving as the title track.

 On December 13, 2017, B.A.P released their eighth single album, Ego, with "Hands Up" serving as the title track.

 On March 28, 2018, B.A.P released their third Japanese studio album, Massive.

 In 2018, members Yongguk and Zelo left the group after their contract with TS Entertainment expired on August 19 and December 2, respectively.
 On February 18, 2019, the remaining four members also left TS Entertainment.
 However, member Jongup confirmed the possibility of reunion in the future.

+2024: Documentary and reunion

+On June 12, 2024, B.A.P announced a documentary titled "Man on the Moon".
+In the teaser, which included Bang Yong-guk, Moon Jong-up, Jung Dae-hyun and Yoo Young-jae, announced plans to reunite and release new music.
+It is unclear if Zelo will be involved in the comeback due to him undertaking his mandatory military service.
+On July 2, MA Entertainment confirmed former B.A.P members Bang Yongguk, Jung Daehyun, Yoo Youngjae, and Moon Jongup would be returning as a team.
+The album, Curtain Call, was released on August 8, with the group promoting under the name "Bang & Jung & Yoo & Moon."

+On November 28, MA Entertainment announced that the group would return with a winter album called Christmas With You.

+On September 9, 2025, Daehyun stated in an interview that the members would go back to their own individual activities, and that a future reunion, while not impossible, would be difficult due to the members' separate contracts.